EdeanBadr/Watchwall/README.md

    ./client
    ```
 ## Demo
-Here is a demo video showing the layout with 4 streams and how placeholders are replaced with live streams when clients connect:
+Here is a demo video (sped up) showing the layout with 4 streams and how placeholders are replaced with live streams when clients connect:

 ![Demo Video](4streamsDemo.gif)